 Who is It for?

 All current Duke undergraduates.
-This year, seniors, juniors, sophomores and first-students sign up in Duke Hub during their registration windows in the fall.
+This year, seniors, juniors, sophomores and first-year students sign up in Duke Hub.
 Look for the courses under "P" and "POE" for Practice-Oriented Experience.

 When is it?

 Spring Breakthrough occurs annually during Duke's official spring break.
 For 2020, the dates are Monday, March 9, through Thursday, March 12.
 Courses generally run from the morning through the early evening.

 On campus, with possible field trips.
 You get to stay in your residence hall.
 One course, "Mucking Around in the Marsh," is taught at the Duke Marine Lab.
 Transportation is provided.